 What is the injury statistics of the skateboarding?

 What we have found about that in 2017 alone, more than 60000 people injured themselves while skating.
 Almost half of them are young people ranging from age 15 to 25 age.
-So if you are a parent of a skateboarder, make sure If your children are aged enough to handle skate then do not let underage kids go for skating.
+So if you are a parent of a skateboarder, make sure If your children are aged enough to handle skate then do not let underage kids go skating.

 Necessary Safety tips and gears for skating

-For a beginner, it’s important to know about the equipment and gears you are required for your safety.
+For a beginner, it’s important to know about the equipment and gear you are required for your safety.
 With the right equipment in hand, you will be able to do skateboarding much more safely.

 Keep your equipment fine-tuned: